Waikato: History

 The route used to travel to and from Auckland was by dray to the Puniu stream, along the Waipā River to its junction with the Waikato.
 Near the Waikato Heads travellers entered the small Awaroa River.
 During summer it was necessary to push or pull the waka through to the Manukau Harbour at Waiuku.
-By the 1850s a small bullock track had been established to Auckland via the settlements of Mauku, Drury, Papakura and Otahuhu, or waka could take the sea route across the Manukau to Ihumatao (where Auckland International Airport is now).
+By the 1850s a small bullock track had been established to Auckland via the settlements of Mauku, Drury, Papakura and Ōtāhuhu, or waka could take the sea route across the Manukau to Ihumātao (where Auckland International Airport is now).
 The main tribe to use this route and the main traders were the Maniapoto tribe.
 They occupied an area of fertile land south of Te Awamutu at Kihikihi and Rangiaowhia.
 Maniapoto sold wheat, peaches, potatoes and other food to Auckland and bought back shirts, sugar, tobacco and rum.
 The boom time ended in 1856–1857 with the end of the Australian gold rush, allowing importing of cheaper food, especially flour, from Australia.
-Even in the boom time of 1854–55, food grown by Waikato Maori, such as Ngati Maniapoto, was taken to the Auckland market in very small amounts compared to food from the Waiheke Island -Thames area.
-In early 1855 Ngati Maniapoto took only 3 canoes of potatoes to Auckland compared to 279 canoes containing a much wider variety of food from the Thames area.
-Missionaries had also established schools for Maori.
-Benjamin and Harriet Ashwell ran a school for 50 Maori girls aged 6–17 at Taupiri in 1853.
+Even in the boom time of 1854–55, food grown by Waikato Māori, such as Ngāti Maniapoto, was taken to the Auckland market in very small amounts compared to food from the Waiheke Island -Thames area.
+In early 1855 Ngāti Maniapoto took only 3 canoes of potatoes to Auckland compared to 279 canoes containing a much wider variety of food from the Thames area.
+Missionaries had also established schools for Māori.
+Benjamin and Harriet Ashwell ran a school for 50 Māori girls aged 6–17 at Taupiri in 1853.
 The girls had been at the school for up to 3 years and could read and write in English and do mental arithmetic.

 At the time of the Waikato campaign of 1863 against the rebel Māori King Movement forces, the population was estimated by the government at about 3,500 Māori.